ibm-cloud-architecture/refarch-privatecloud/using_ocs_4.md

   This could take several minutes to complete.
 This step is complete when all pods get to the `Running state`.
 As before, this deployment happens in stages and when one set of pods gets to a `Running` state additional pods will appear.
 When all pods get to the `Running` state the deployment is complete.

 1. Once all pods are deployed the GUI will show the OCS operator as `Up to Date`.
 You should then be able to see three new storage classes.  ocs-storagecluster-ceph-rbd, ocs-storagecluster-cephfs, and ocs-storage.noobaa.io.
-TODO: These are named something different and this text needs to be updated.

   <img src="images/installed_operators.png">